Kernix13/vision-grid-express/README.md

 ### Non-critical

-1. **HOME**: Add some kind of transition/animation for when the home page cards, and board page image-text elements are removed.
+1. **HOME**: Add some kind of transition/animation for when the home page cards are removed.
 2. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)

 ### Bugs/Issues/Questions

 1. **BOARD**: Use of innerHTML for board page editable text is an issue!!!
+2. Should I add an option to remove all saved images?
+Otherwise, the user has to manually click "x" and confirm for each saved image
+3. Did I actually set a char limit for the editable blockquote of 115?
+I don't think I did.

 ### Stretch or nice-to-haves